Knowledge base

 If you can no longer access…

-- … all your email addresses that you own with Infomaniak (which usually work well) and this with a software/email client from the same Internet network (i.e., from the same IP address provided by your ISP)…
+- … all your email addresses that you own with Infomaniak (which usually work fine) and this with an email software/client from the same Internet network (i.e., from the same IP address provided by your ISP)…

 … or if you unfortunately performed this type of operation:

-- repeated unsuccessful connection attempts via FTP, SSH, or access points such as the WordPress login…
+- repeated unsuccessful connection attempts via FTP, SSH, or on access points such as the WordPress login…

 - requests returning too many errors such as mass 403 errors…